 A drivers license is a key requirement of the course that Amy will complete so the next phase of recovery will include driving lessions.
 These will be funded by NPS as part of her ongoing treatment plan.

 Despite significant improvement in her mental health and cognitive capacity, Amy found this process very stressful.
-It was therefore necessary for her to be closely supported by her MHICC team and GP to ensure her ongoing psychological health.
+It was therefore necessary for her to be closely supported by her team (GP, MHICC & psychologist) to ensure her ongoing psychological health.

 Amy’s case is a positive example of how we can support clients to achieve their goals of community connectedness, employment and independence through the coordinated delivery of clinical healthcare and psycho-social support.
 It is also serves to demonstrate the nature of an enduring mental illness and the need for timely, collaborative and ongoing care to ensure a person does not only obtain stability, but is able to sustain stable mental health while returning to work and independence.